rackerlabs/support-how-to/content/managed-operations/examples-of-rdbms-and-nosql-databases.md

 ### Popular relational databases and RDBMSs

-The following list describes popular SQL databases and RDBMSs:
+The following list describes popular SQL and RDBMS databases:

 - **Oracle**: An object-relational database management system (DBMS) that is written in the C++ language.